 Disclosure shall be made at the first knowledge of the conflict.

-Members of the Board, PAC, Faculty, and Staff shall disclose all relationships and business affiliations which may now, or in the future, potentially conflict with the interests of the College or bring personal gain to them or their family or business.
-Disclosure must be made if any member of the Board, PAC, Faculty, or Staff or a member of his or her family or a business owned by any member of the Board, PAC, Faculty, or Staff or their relations:
+Members of the Board and Key Employees shall disclose all relationships and business affiliations which may now, or in the future, potentially conflict with the interests of the College or bring personal gain to them or their family, or business.
+Disclosure must be made if any member of the Board, Key Employee or a member of his/her Immediate Family or a business owned by any member of the Board, Key Employee or his/her Immediate Family:

-All disclosures required by staff and PAC will be handled by the Vice President of Finance and Administration; all disclosures required by Faculty will be handled by the Provost; and all disclosures of conflicts and potential conflicts, including disclosures by Members of the Board, shall be referred to the Chair of the Audit Committee.
-Information disclosed to the Chair of the Audit Committee, Provost or the Vice President of Finance and Administration will be held in confidence, except when the College’s best interests would be served by bringing the information to the attention of the Executive Committee of the Board and/or the officers of the College.
+All disclosures required by Key Employees will be handled by the Vice President of Finance and Administration; and all disclosures of conflicts and potential conflicts, including disclosures by Members of the Board, shall be referred to the Chair of the Audit and Compliance Committee.
+Information disclosed to the Chair of the Audit and Compliance Committee or the Vice President of Finance and Administration will be held in confidence, except when the College’s best interests would be served by bringing the information to the attention of the Executive Committee of the Board and/or the officers of the College.

 Any individual who is uncertain about a conflict of interest in any matter shall disclose such possible conflict to the appropriate individual as noted above.